tstillwell/fractal-maker-IFS/README.md

 https://en.wikipedia.org/wiki/Iterated_function_system

-Input one equation per line with a probability weight as the last parameter.
+Input one equation per line.

 Each equation should be in the form "a b c d e f p".
 All equation parameters must be numeric. a - f are the numeric coefficients for affine